bobbaluba/qmlpollkey/readme.md

 # QML PollKey

-A simple way of supporting polling of keyboard keys with qml.
+A simple way of supporting polling of keyboard keys with QML.

 ## Motivation